jivanrod/pnets/README.md

-# Petri-Net v0.2.1
+# Pnets v 0.0
-A simple library for modelling and executing [Petri Nets](http://en.wikipedia.org/wiki/Petri_net).
+A simple library for modelling and executing [Petri Nets](http://en.wikipedia.org/wiki/Petri_net) inspired and forked from [warrenseymour/petri-net](warrenseymour/petri-net) written in TypeScript.

 ## Features
 - Representation of simple Nets using token counters